 You probably haven’t heard this exact saying: “A fool knows the price of everything and the value of nothing.”, but it may sound familiar.
 That’s because it rings true, especially for those of us in real estate investing.

 In this post, I’m going to give you a roadmap for how to calculate ARV for a property.
 Because if you don’t have this skill, nothing else in real estate matters.
 This is something that will be paramount to your career as an investor.
 The ability to determine a property’s value quickly and effectively is nothing less than essential to any investor’s ability to even turn a profit.

 I often see people speculating on the value of homes, and it’s just not a good path to go down – trust me.
 You want to make your decisions based on rock-solid data and (when available) expert input.

 And let’s be clear, when we talk “Value”, there are really only two numbers that matter:

 If we limit our conversation to looking at houses that need work, to either wholesale to other investors or to buy yourself and renovate, then my recommendation is to ALWAYS figure out the ARV first, then work your way backwards to the As-Is Value to determine what to pay for a property.

 Read that part again – it’s important!

-Knowing Accurate After Repair Value (ARV) is extremely important – you really have to nail this down!
+Knowing the Accurate After Repair Value is extremely important – you really have to nail this down!
 If you underestimate a property’s ARV, someone could easily outbid you and snatch up a house you were eyeing… or you could end up paying way too much for a property and losing your shirt on the deal.
 These are some pretty big risks and highlight just how critical it is that you become adept at effectively getting to an accurate ARV.

 There are three main ways to go about determining a property’s value: